15 Italian Restaurants in Melbourne You Should Have Tried by Now

 Italiano, Italiano… why we love the Italian restaurants in Melbourne

 When it comes to Italian restaurants in Melbourne, images of Lygon Street appear almost instantaneously in your mind.
-Followed closely by images of freshly made pasta, woodfired pizza made by actual pizzaiolos, litres of wine and of course, a healthy portion of tiramisu.
+Followed closely by images of freshly made pasta, woodfired pizza made by actual pizzaiolos, litres of wine, romantic Valentine's Day dining and of course, a healthy portion of tiramisu.

 But in a city famous for food, it can be a tad – read: very – overwhelming to choose which Italian restaurant in Melbourne to eat in.
 And with more trattorias, osterias, ristorantes, pizzerias and gelaterias than you can poke a gnocchi at, we thought we’d help things along a bit…

 Before we get started on the important business of where you should be eating, we thought we’d take a look at how Melbourne became the Italian food haven it is.
 Considering over 40% of Melbourne’s population was born overseas, it’s no shock that the food scene is fairly diverse.
 This has, of course, led to streets and districts becoming hubs for certain cultures and cuisines.
 None of which are more famous than Melbourne’s iconic Lygon Street.

 Home to Australia’s first pizzeria, Lygon Street – or Little Italy – is a long, bustling stretch that houses cafes, espresso bars, artisanal gelaterias and restaurants.
 Pretty much all-things-Italian really.
 Cafe culture began here.
 In fact, you’ll still find the oldest coffee machine in Australia on this street.

 Melbourne’s food scene has been constantly evolving since the days of post-war immigration.
 Traditional values blend with creative, fresh and young chefs who are keen to make their mark.
 Thus, making the Italian restaurants in Melbourne some of the most exciting venues in the country.